How the LinkedIn Algorithm Works in 2026: The Inbound Visibility Guide

 - Engagement pod behavior (detected and penalized)

-At $39/month, it accelerates the engagement activities that build genuine authority—the exact signals LinkedIn's algorithm is designed to reward.
+Starting from USD $10/month, it accelerates the engagement activities that build genuine authority—the exact signals LinkedIn's algorithm is designed to reward.
 Zero reported account bans because the approach works with the algorithm, not against it.

 Frequently Asked Questions